Paulo Franco

 Paulo's songs are steeped in storytelling, often drawing from his own life and those around him.
 The sound is a seamless blend of the myriad of influences that have shaped both his everyday life and his musical tastes.
 Listeners will find glimpses of the eclectic style of Los Lobos, The Mavericks, the Stones' rock n roll heart, and the fluidity of The Grateful Dead often times infused with the rhythms of traditional Latin and Colombian music.
 He has recently included original Spanish songs into his songwriting, bringing a depth and a love of two cultures seldom seen during the same show or album.
 Paulo switches his voice from country twang, to rock anthem, to Spanish troubadour with ease.
 His vocals are so authentically Spanish that it’s easy to forget you just heard him effortlessly sing a country tune in English.
 In the fall of 2022, Paulo was approached by his friend Rob Lytle at a party, and planted a bug in his ear.
 “Let's put together a project featuring your Spanish stuff.”

 In 2012, Paulo released his debut record, By The Light Of A Paper Moon regionally and began playing more and more shows around the Richmond area as well as other markets across the country.
-In the last few years he has had the honor of sharing the stage with the likes of Los Lobos (twice!!), Robert Earl Keen, Drivin N Cryin, Eli Young Band, Ana Popovíc, Chris Knight, Rhett Miller (Old 97s), Walter Salas Humara (The Silos), Dan Baird and Homemade Sin, Adam Carroll, Cris Jacobs, Cory Branan and many others.
+In the last few years he has had the honor of sharing the stage with the likes of Los Lobos, Los Straitjackets, The Sadies, Robert Earl Keen, Drivin N Cryin, Eli Young Band, Ana Popovíc, Chris Knight, Rhett Miller (Old 97s), Walter Salas Humara (The Silos), Dan Baird and Homemade Sin, Adam Carroll, Cris Jacobs, Cory Branan and many others.
 2016 saw the release of Paulo's latest album, The Last Card, an album No Depression calls “a phenomenal sophomore record.”
 No Depression's Emily Hinde listed The Last Card at No. 2 of the year's best, behind only Avett Brothers.
 Paste Magazine hails Franco's effort as possibly the most sincere album of the year.
 The Last Card, produced by Bob Rupe (The Silos, Cracker, Gutterball and Sparklehorse) and featuring a virtual who's who of Richmond musicians, shows that Paulo wears his heart on his sleeve musically and can hang with any songwriter working today.